We Recommend ETCS Training Before Testing

 Participants will investigate and produce U.S. academic writing conventions and disciplinary-specific moves to develop their written coherence, individual style, accuracy, and synthesis of sources.
 Also, participants will complete several language-focused discussions and analyses of texts, with individual writing time provided to apply learning to authentic writing tasks.
 Another element of the course is receiving individual feedback from writing consultants on writing projects (i.e., a dissertation proposal, thesis methodology chapter, conference paper, etc.).

 Writing Course Details:

-- This course is usually offered in the May intersession 3-week period or the June block (4-week period) of the summer semester, depending on instructor availability.
+- This course is usually offered in the Spring semester of each year and/or one of the summer semester blocks, depending on instructor availability.

-- The course meets for a total of approximately 40 hours, split up over 3-4 weeks.
+- The course meets for a total of approximately 40 hours, with some homework required.

 - Those interested in enrolling in this course should contact the ETCS Director, Jessica Reynolds.

 - The next time this course will be offered is in the Spring 2022 semester.